-MUS.233 Private Woodwind 2
+MUS.233 Private Woodwind 2 .5 1

 This course provides a one half-hour private woodwind lesson each week and is open to all students.
 It may be taken twice for credit.
-All students must have complete two semesters of MUS 133 or MUS 143 and have passed an audition for entry.
+All students must have completed two semesters of MUS 133 or MUS 143 and have passed an audition for entry.